d-drozdov/.cfg/README.md

-# Dotfiles
+# .cfg

-This  repo is meant to house my dotfiles/config files
+This  repo is meant to house my dotfiles/config files and walk through how to set up a new machine fast

 ## Set up a new machine: